-Once you've made the changes above according to your preferences, you should no longer see any of the undesired messages in your email box.
+Once you've made the changes above according to your preferences, you should no longer see any of the undesired messages in your email.

-Not all of the email that can come from eBay is seller-specific. eBay also sends to subscribers a set of general promotions, coupons, and items specifically for those that sell on eBay, with content containing everything from rule changes to listing promotions.
+Not all emails coming from eBay are seller-specific. eBay also sends out emails containing general promotions, coupons, and items specifically for those that sell on eBay.
+These emails can include content containing everything from rule changes to listing promotions.

-Keep in mind, too, that it may not be a good idea to stop some kinds of notices if you're still an active eBay user.
-For example, you probably want to know when someone has sent a message to you on eBay about a transaction you're involved in, so be careful when turning off mail sent from the "member communication" category, for example.
+Keep in mind that it may not be a good idea to stop some kinds of notices if you're still an active eBay user.
+For example, you probably want to know when someone has sent you a message about a transaction you're involved in, so be careful when turning off mail sent from the "Member Communication" category.

-It Didn't Work or I'm Not an eBay Member
+If It Didn't Work or You're Not an eBay Member

 Phish and spoof email messages are frauds.
-They're created to look like a message from eBay, down to the last detail, and, thus, trick you into giving up your personal information or attacking your computer with the installation of trojan horse or spyware software.
+They're created to look like a message from eBay, down to the last detail, and they attempt to trick you into giving up your personal information.
+They may also attack your computer with the installation of a trojan horse or spyware software.

-Sadly, there's no way to stop phish and spoof email completely; some scammer or fraudster has your email address (likely amongst a batch of hundreds of thousands of others) and can email you to their heart's content.
-Note that eBay is not the one that "leaked" your email to the malicious person in question.
+Unfortunately, there's no way to stop phish and spoof email completely; some scammer or fraudster has your email address (likely amongst a batch of many others) and can email you to their heart's content.
+Note that eBay is not the one that leaked your email to the malicious person in question.

 eBay has carefully put in place protections like its mail forwarding system and ban on email addresses as eBay member IDs to ensure that email addresses are never given out.
-It's more likely that at some point over your Internet life you've simply posted a message to a discussion board or created a blog or website and that scammers have found your email address "in the wild."
+It's more likely that scammers have found your email address elsewhere.